-During the long, slow process of applying for a green card (U.S. lawful permanent residence), finding situations where you can submit applications together, instead of waiting for one to be approved before moving on with the next one, can be a great time-saver.
-For instance, it is possible for foreign nationals in some circumstances to file an immigrant worker petition (USCIS Form I-140) at the same time that they file their green card application (Form I-485).
+During the long, slow process of applying for a green card (U.S. lawful permanent residence), finding situations where you can submit applications all at one time, instead of waiting for one to be approved before moving on with the next one, can be a great time-saver.
+For instance, it's possible for foreign nationals in some circumstances to file an immigrant worker petition (USCIS Form I-140) at the same time that they file a green card application (Form I-485).

 Filing these two applications together is referred to as "concurrent filing."
 In this article, we outline the eligibility requirements of filing concurrently, the benefits of filing concurrently, and the procedures to follow when filing concurrently.

 Not only are the long waits for green card approval frustrating to foreign nationals, but they can result in them being unable to work or travel outside of the United States during the wait.
-Filing concurrently helps deal with issues concerning work authorization and travel authorization.
+Filing concurrently is not required, but it can help deal with issues concerning work authorization and travel authorization.

 The majority of foreign workers who file I-140 petitions are those whose employers were required to complete the labor certification (PERM) process.
 This article focuses on these foreign workers.

-(We will not discuss here the small number of foreign workers who are able to file the I-140 petition without an offer of employment or completing the PERM process.
-These include foreign nationals who are filing as individuals of extraordinary ability and those seeking a national interest waiver.)
+We will not discuss here the small number of foreign workers who are able to file the I-140 petition without an offer of employment or completing the PERM process.
+These include foreign nationals who file as individuals of extraordinary ability and those seeking a national interest waiver.

-Now that you know your priority date, you are probably asking yourself, what does it mean for your priority date to be “current,” and how can you find out whether it is current?
+Now that you know your priority date, you might be asking, what does it mean for a priority date to be “current,” and how can you find out whether yours is?

 Congress allots a specified number of immigrant visas (or green cards) to each of the immigration categories according to a person’s country of birth.
-If in a certain category, more foreign nationals qualify for immigrant visas than there are visa numbers available, the category is considered to be “backlogged” and some of those foreign nationals are going to have to wait to receive their immigrant visas.
+If, in a certain category, more foreign nationals qualify for immigrant visas than there are visa numbers available, the category is considered to be “backlogged,” and some applicants will have to wait to receive their immigrant visas.

-This concept is easier to understand by looking to the actual visa numbers that are available.
-To do so, see the Department of State’s Visa Bulletin.
-The Bulletin contains list of priority dates that have become current in each visa category.
-A new Visa Bulletin comes out every month.
-The Bulletin also breaks down priority dates by countries in certain categories, as a number of countries are particularly backlogged due to per-country limits on visas and high demand from those countries.
+This concept is easier to understand by looking at the actual Department of State Visa Bulletin.
+Every month, it lists priority dates that have become current in each visa category.
+The Bulletin also breaks down priority dates by countries in certain categories, when a backlog develops due to per-country limits on visas and high demand from those countries.

-For example, if you look at the May 2019 Visa Bulletin, you'll see only some priority dates are "current," or marked with the letter “C.” This means that foreign nationals in that category are eligible to file their I-140 and I-485 petitions concurrently.
+For example, if you look at the January 2021 Visa Bulletin, you'll see that only some priority dates are "current," or marked with the letter “C.” This means that foreign nationals in that category are eligible to file their I-140 and I-485 petitions concurrently.

-Conversely, say you are an Indian national and you are filing your I-140 in the Employment-Based 2nd Preference category.
-Per the Bulletin, the priority date for that category as of May 2019 is April 16, 2009.
-If your priority date is later than that, your date is NOT current, and you may not file concurrently.
-But if your priority date is any date prior to April 16, 2019, your priority date is current and you are eligible for concurrent filing.
+Conversely, let's say you are an Indian national filing an I-140 in the Employment-Based 2nd Preference category.
+Per the Bulletin, the priority date for that category as of January 2021 is October 8, 2009.
+If your priority date is that date or later, your date is NOT current, and you may not file concurrently.
+But if your priority date is any date prior to October 8, 2009, your priority date is current and you are eligible for concurrent filing.

-The State Department provided the second chart as a way to allow for earlier submissions of I-485 applications.
-USCIS, however, decided that it would choose which chart applies each month.
-Therefore, a few days after the State Department posts its Visa Bulletin each month USCIS announces on its website which you need to follow.
-Ever since this bifurcated system launched in 2015, the trend has been for USCIS to follow the Dates for Filing chart for family cases and Final Action chart for employment cases.
+The State Department started providing the second chart in 2015, as a way to allow earlier submissions of I-485 applications.
+USCIS, however, decided it would choose which chart applies each month.
+Therefore, a few days after the State Department posts its monthly Visa Bulletin, USCIS announces which chart you need to follow.
+Ever since this bifurcated system launched, the trend has been for USCIS to follow the Dates for Filing chart for family cases and Final Action chart for employment cases.

-It is important to highlight that there is no requirement to file the I-140 and I-485 applications concurrently.
-However, as explained below, there are multiple advantages to concurrent filing.
-But if your priority date is not current, it is usually in your best interest to proceed with the I-140 filing and file your I-485 once your priority date becomes current, as opposed to waiting until you can file both applications concurrently.
+As explained below, there are multiple advantages to concurrent filing.
+But if your priority date is not current, it is usually in your best interest to proceed with the I-140 filing and file your I-485 later, once your priority date becomes current; as opposed to waiting until you can file both applications concurrently.

-When you file the I-485 application, you are also eligible to file for an employment authorization document (EAD) and for travel authorization (referred to as advance parole or AP).
+When filing an I-485 application, you are also eligible to file for an employment authorization document (EAD) and for travel authorization (referred to as advance parole or AP).
 You file for the EAD using Form I-765, and for AP using Form I-131.